-Employment contracts are Open-ended contracts (the most common contract in France) are not required to be in writing.
+Written contracts are not required when hiring employees in France, but it is advised.
+The most common contract in France Employment contracts is Open-ended contracts (the most common contract in France).
+This is not required to be in writing.

 A French employer must obtain a work permit for a non-EEA national before employment begins.
 EEA nationals do not need a work permit.